Bar Fight!

-Bar Fight! is an American comedy film directed and written by Jim Mahoney.
+Bar Fight! is an American comedy film written and directed by Jim Mahoney.
 It follows former couple Allen (Luka Jones) and Nina (Melissa Fumero) who compete over who gets to stay at their local bar following their breakup.
 The film was released on November 11, 2022, on AMC+, on demand, and in theaters.
 It received generally negative reviews.

 Plot

 After splitting everything after their breakup, former couple Nina and Allen fight over who will keep their favorite local bar.